Labbeti/aac-metrics/README.md

 Each metrics also exists as a python class version, like `aac_metrics.classes.cider_d.CIDErD`.

 ## Which metric(s) should I choose for Automated Audio Captioning?
-To evaluate audio captioning systems, I would recommand to compute `SPIDEr`, `FENSE` and `Vocab` metrics. `SPIDEr` is useful to compare with the rest of the litterature, but it is highly sensitive to n-gram matching and can overestimate model trained with reinforcement learning. `FENSE` is more consistent and variable than `SPIDEr`, but uses a model not trained on audio captions. `Vocab` can give you an insight about the model diversity.
+To evaluate audio captioning systems, I would recommand to compute `SPIDEr`, `FENSE` and `Vocab` metrics. `SPIDEr` is useful to compare with the rest of the litterature, but it is highly sensitive to n-gram matching and can overestimate model trained with reinforcement learning. `FENSE` is more consistent and variable than `SPIDEr`, but it uses a model not trained on audio captions. `Vocab` can give you an insight about the model diversity.
 To compute all of these metrics at once, you can use for example the `Evaluate` class:

 ```python
 from aac_metrics import Evaluate